spike-develops/spike-develops.github.io/_posts/2024-2-20-Spelunking-For-Camera-Transitions.md

 After this we'll have a halfway transition that doesn't look great, so we need to get the other side working.

-#### Positioning the Transition Camera
+#### Adding Brains to the Transition Camera
 Up till this point the Transition Camera (and therefore the RenderTexture that the `storyboardCam` displays) has been manually positioned to sit wherever `sourceCam` was.

 To "complete" the Spelunky effect, we want it to look like the source camera has a matching zoom like the destination camera does.
-To do that we'll start by complicating our diagram a bit, and adding a second Cinemachine brain/system to the Transition Camera, along with two new virtual cameras.
+To do that we'll start by complicating our diagram a bit, and adding a second Cinemachine brain coined `transitionBrain`, along with two new virtual cameras.

 <figure>
     <img src="/assets/files/SpelunkyCam/ThirdWhiteboardExample.png">